Professor of Epidemiology and Health Data Science

 We developed a quality improvement programme to help GP practices navigate the complex childhood immunisation schedule.
 The programme is centred on a purpose-built software tool: the Active Patient Link for Childhood Immunisations (or ‘APL-Imms’) tool.
 This enables GP teams to use data from patient records to call and recall children for the right immunisation at the right time.
 We ae evaluating this programme: early findings indicate an increase in timely MMR immunisations following its introduction across North East London.
 We published a protocol for the evaluation in BMJ Open and expect to publish our results in 2024.

 We ran a series of workshops with a small group of parents from Tower Hamlets to discuss MMR vaccination, our research, and to understand their views.
-From these conversations, we are producing a short video for dissemination within the local community.
-The video will be shared on social media platforms, within health centres, and among parents and local clinical staff networks.
+From these conversations, we produced a four-minute video called 'Informed perspectives' for dissemination within the local community.
+The video is available to watch at the bottom of this page and is being shared on social media, at health centres, among parents and in local clinical staff networks.

 Lead: Carol Dezateux; CEG team: Ana Gutierrez, Anna Billington, Meredith Hawking, Milena Marszalek and Nicola Firman, in collaboration with Helen Bedford at UCL.